-Autoimmune conditions, problems with the liver or kidneys, and other serious conditions can cause itchy skin.
-Treating the underlying cause may relieve itchy skin and other symptoms related to the condition.
+Certain serious conditions, autoimmune conditions, and liver or kidney issues can cause itchy skin.
+Treating the underlying cause may relieve the itchiness and other symptoms related to the condition.

 Doctors call itchy skin pruritus.
 The itchy skin may be due to mild allergies, reactions, or insect bites.
 However, serious conditions can also cause itching skin, so it is best that a person contacts a doctor for an accurate diagnosis and advice on treatments.